davidsvale/calculate-accessibility/README.md

 # Files available to test the script
+Please copy all files to the same directory and run the script `AccFromODMatrix.py`

 ## Input files
 `OD_Matrix.csv` : file with OD matrix (1054 Origins x 1054 Destinations)